Killing of JonBenét Ramsey: Theories and suspects

-Family member theory
+Family-member theory

-There are two theories about the death of JonBenét.
-One is the family member theory.
-Boulder police initially concentrated almost exclusively upon the parents, John and Patsy Ramsey.
-According to Gregg McCrary, a retired profiler with the FBI, "statistically, it is a 12-to-1 probability that it's a family member or a care giver" who is involved in the homicide of a child.
+Boulder police initially concentrated almost exclusively upon JonBenét's parents.
+According to Gregg McCrary, a retired FBI profiler, "statistically, it is a 12-to-1 probability that it's a family member or a care giver" who is involved in the homicide of a child.
 The police saw no evidence of a forced entry, but they did see evidence of staging of the scene, such as the ransom note.
-They did not find the Ramseys cooperative in helping them solve the death of their daughter.
+They did not find the Ramseys cooperative in helping solve the case.
 The Ramseys had said that their reluctance was due to their fear that there would not be a full investigation for intruders, and that they would be hastily selected as the key suspects in the case, according to the Daily Camera.

+John Edward Douglas, a former FBI special agent and a criminal profiler, contends that John and Patsy Ramsey did not kill their daughter.
+He was critical of the way the media and the public viewed the case: "Many crimes are tried in the court of public opinion long before they reach a court of law.
+But I know of no other case in which the majority of people have decided the solution based on statistics.
+I know of no other case in which the public substantially believes what has been reported in the tabloids.
+I know of no other case in which the mainline media have let the tabloids take the lead and then reported on their reporting.
+And I know of no other case in which largely respectable television programs have so tried to outdo each other in sensationalism."

-One theory is that Patsy struck JonBenét in a fit of rage after a bedwetting episode, and strangled her to cover up what had happened, after mistakenly thinking she was already dead.
+One theory is that Patsy struck JonBenét in a fit of rage after a bedwetting episode, and strangled her to cover up what had happened after mistakenly thinking she was already dead.
 However, Patsy did not have a known history of uncontrolled anger.
 JonBenét's brother Burke Ramsey later said, "We didn't get spanked, nothing of the sort, nothing close, nothing near laying a finger on us, let alone killing your child."

-Theoretically, the strangulation could have been a "red herring" aspect to conceal other elements of the assault and killing.
+Theoretically, the strangulation could have been a red herring to conceal other elements of the assault and killing.